Course Outline

 Requirements

-• A foundational understanding of data concepts
+• A foundational understanding of basic data concepts for government use

 • Experience with spreadsheets or tabular data management